ori-orion/orion_semantic_map/overhaul_notes.md

 NEEDS TESTING:
     Query into regions themselves.
     Direct updating of objects by setting the UID within the update script.
+    Regions:
+        - Visualisations.
+(These need to be accurate!)
 SEMI-DONE:
     Rviz visualisations.
     Looking at how inputs having the same batch number influences the system.